colyseus/colyseus/.github/ISSUE_TEMPLATE.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Colyseus Version:
 * Node.js Version:
-* Browser Name and version:
-* Unity Version:
-* Operating System and version (desktop or mobile):
+* Operating System and version:
 * Link to your project: